brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 Let me start by way of reminiscence.
 I know a guy (Alex) whom I worked with at Stripe.
 Another member of the Developer Platform team that owned API infrastructure, API docs, and SDKs.

 Even amongst a company of relative high performers as found at Stripe, work output is far from uniform.
 There was a moment a few years in where Stripe's infamous API reference docs (which our team owned) got so big that it had a hard time loading.
 You'd open it in your browser and it would hard freeze your browser for 5-10 seconds as it tried to progress.
 Couldn't click on anything.
 Couldn't scroll.
-Depending on the last time you upgrade your hardware you might've briefly gotten a beach ball of death.
+Depending on the last time you upgraded your hardware you might've briefly gotten a beach ball of death.
 CPUs churning away millions of cycles on the most inefficient JavaScript and Ruby ever written.
 Was it mining Bitcoin somewhere in that loading process?
 An early gambit farming out AI training?
 No one could really say for sure.

 We all knew something had to be done about it.
 The question was, what.
 Under the hood this product was a terrifying beast of hydra-esque proportion.
 Tens (hundreds?) of thousands of lines of the most marginal code ever written.
 You guys write spaghetti code?
 Cute.
 You could call ours spaghetti, if the spaghetti was as fine as thread and the ball of it as wide as Earth.
 There were no easy incremental fixes here.
 Only a slog of the magnitude of picking every piece of garbage out of the Pacific Ocean piece by piece out of the side of a one-man dinghy.